 - When exclusively providing payment initiation services, the payment initiation service provider does not at any stage of the payment chain hold the user's funds.
 When a payment initiation service provider intends to provide payment services in relation to which it holds user funds, it should obtain full authorisation for those services. - (32) Payment initiation services are based on direct or indirect access for the payment initiation service provider to the payer's account.
 An account servicing payment service provider which provides a mechanism for indirect access should also allow direct access for the payment initiation service providers. - (33) This Directive should aim to ensure continuity in the market, enabling existing and new service providers, regardless of the business model applied by them, to offer their services with a clear and harmonised regulatory framework.
-Pending the application of those rules, without prejudice to the need to ensure the security of payment transactions and customer protection against demonstrable risk of fraud, Member States, the Commission, the European Central Bank (ECB) and EBA, should guarantee fair competition in that market avoiding unjustifiable discrimination against any existing player on the market.
+Pending the application of those rules, without prejudice to the need to ensure the security of payment transactions and customer protection against demonstrable risk of fraud, Member States, the Commission, the European Central Bank (ECB) and the European Supervisory Authority (European Banking Authority), established by Regulation (EU) No 1093/2010 of the European Parliament and of the Council (EBA), should guarantee fair competition in that market avoiding unjustifiable discrimination against any existing player on the market.
 Any payment service provider, including the account servicing payment service provider of the payment service user, should be able to offer payment initiation services.